bad-bit/thames/README.md

 </p>
 </br>

-Optional parameters:
+### Optional parameters:
-1. -p <Number of pages to scrape in Google search results.
+1. -p : Number of pages to scrape in Google search results.
 Default value is 5.
-The value should be less than 20.>
+The value should be less than 20.
-2. -v <Verbosity> Eg: -vv
+2. -v : Set verbosity.
+Eg: -vv
-3. -h <help>
+3. -h : Help message